Price: £95 PLUS VAT

-This conference will be a timely opportunity to assess the next steps for the healthcare sector in Wales, looking at priorities and outstanding issues for service recovery in the wake of COVID-19, support for the workforce, and the implementation of system modernisation.
+This conference will be a timely opportunity to assess the priorities for the healthcare sector in Wales, looking at next steps and outstanding issues for service recovery in the context of COVID-19, support for the workforce, and the implementation of system modernisation.

-The discussion takes place in the context of the Health and Care Services Pandemic Recovery Plan from the Welsh Government, as well as the announcement of more than £500m extra funding for health and social care services aimed at tackling the issues caused by the pandemic.
+The conference takes place in the context of the Welsh Government’s Health and Care Services Pandemic Recovery Plan, as well as the announcement of more than £500m extra funding for health and social care services aimed at tackling the issues caused by the pandemic.
+It will be an opportunity for delegates to consider priorities for the plan’s implementation and the allocation of funding.

 Overall, the agenda will bring out latest thinking on: